R/art: History

 r/art was created in 2008.
 In 2014, it was made a default subreddit, which meant that all Reddit users were subscribed to the forum by default.

 In 2015, the moderators of the subreddit shut the forum down in protest of the firing of Victoria Taylor, then an employee at Reddit.

+In 2023, in response to Reddit's new pricing policy for third-party APIs, the subreddit restricted posts to protest the decision.
+It was one of the largest subreddits to do so.
+After Reddit staff threatened to remove moderators who did not re-open their subreddits, r/art re-opened, but continued its protest by allowing only pictures of John Oliver.

 Academic analysis

 A study in 2022 found that approximately 10.15% of discussion on r/art were "toxic comments", using a sample of 1,021,702 comments.
-A separate study found that controversial comments on the subreddit had more anger, less admiration, and less joy compared to non-controversial comments, and that these emotional differences were larger than those in political subreddits.

 In 2015, the online art magazine Hyperallergic described r/art as comprising "mostly artwork uploaded by artists of all skill levels requesting feedback, with few discussions, questions, and articles scattered in between these personal submissions".

 2022 AI art controversy

-In late 2022, the moderators of r/art removed the artwork of Ben Moran, a Vietnam-based artist, and banned them from the subreddit, citing the artwork's resemblance to AI-generated art, which is unallowed on the forum.
-When Moran contacted the moderators to "complain" about the ban, the moderators stated:
+In late 2022, the moderators of r/art removed the artwork of Ben Moran, a Vietnam-based artist, and banned them from the subreddit, citing the artwork's resemblance to artificial intelligence art, which is unallowed on the forum.
+When Moran contacted the moderators to complain about the ban, the moderators stated: